softonic/KillerBees/README.md

 # KillerBees #

-## Introduction  ##

 KillerBees is a stress test tool for web projects.
 It is ideal to test products or features before their release.
 It uses Amazon's computing cloud to simulate high concurrency by running parallel requests from many machines.
 The product/feature has to be accessible publicly.

+## Disclaimer ##
+**Using this application in distributed mode may result in a large bill in your Amazon EC2 account**.
+Be aware that this application is intended to run in several machines, and you will be billed for it. **Make sure the machines are terminated after your test** to prevent unnecessary billing.
+Use this application only against your own product, don't do evil :)

 ## Prerequisites ##

-Killerbees runs in Amazon's cloud so you need an AWS account to use it.
-We provide you with an AMI (OS image) that works seamlessly with KillerBees but you'll also have the oppotunity to change this.
+KillerBees runs in Amazon's cloud so you need an AWS account to use it.
+We provide you with a non-working AMI name (OS image) that you will need to replace with one of your own.

-KillerBees will automatically launch the number of Amazon instances you specify and distriute itself to them.
+KillerBees will automatically launch the number of Amazon instances you specify and distribute itself to them.
 To do this, you'll need to have a public-private key pair.
 To get this, login to the [AWS Console](https://console.aws.amazon.com/ "AWS console") go to the *EC2 Dashboard* and select *Key Pairs* from the menu on the left.
 Click *Create Key Pair* and give your new key pair a name.
 Your private key will be downloaded.
-Save it tot he machine you'll use to control KillerBees (Linux only), for example to `/home/your_user/test.pem`.
+Save it to the machine you'll use to control KillerBees (Linux only), for example to `/home/your_user/test.pem`.

 For KillerBees to work you'll need to have the public key too, which you don't get from Amazon.
 However, you can extract it from the private key: